5 Things Your Underarm Odor is Trying to Tell You

 You’re about to make an important presentation to your boss.
 As you wait nervously for your turn, you feel the sweat glands in your armpits working overtime.
 When the body reacts to the adrenaline rush caused by stress, sweat is released via the apocrine glands, which are found near hair follicles in the underarms, scalp, and groin.

-Unlike regular perspiration, the so-called “stress sweat” is thicker and milkier, containing fatty acids and proteins.
+Unlike regular perspiration, the so-called “stress sweat,” which is sudden sweating during high-pressure situations, is thicker and milkier, containing fatty acids and proteins.
 While it’s also odorless, stress sweat doesn’t evaporate as fast, making it linger long enough for bacteria to make contact and produce that pungent body odor.

 5. You’re Just Extra Hormonal